 - Running shoes are the only protective gear that runners have to safeguard them from injury.

 - Make a training schedule.
 Adding strengthening exercises as well as regular stretching can help keep you strong and limber and can lessen the possibility of injuries.

 - Stretching keeps muscles limber; this will help you gain better flexibility.

-If you have any questions please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, and Oswego, NY.
+If you have any questions please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, Oswego, and Cicero, NY .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about How to Prevent Running Injuries

 People who enjoy running marathons are most likely familiar with having blisters on the feet.
 These generally form as a response to excessive friction that can come from the foot rubbing against the socks and sneakers.
 They typically develop on the sides of the feet or between the toes.
 It is the body’s natural reaction to form a protective bubble over the damaged skin.
 This is filled with fluid, and will gradually drain on its own when the skin has healed.
 There are methods that can help to minimize blisters.
 These can include wearing shoes that fit correctly, and it may be beneficial to develop calluses by engaging in a good training schedule.
 Blisters may be protected while running by covering them with specific types of tape.
 If you have developed blisters on your feet, and enjoy the sport of running, it is suggested that you consult with a podiatrist who can offer possible treatment techniques.

 Blisters may appear as a single bubble or in a cluster.
 They can cause a lot of pain and may be filled with pus, blood, or watery serum.
 If your feet are hurting, contact one of our podiatrists of Westside Podiatry Center, LLP.
 Our doctors can provide the care you need to keep you pain-free and on your feet.